or How Decentriq's Data Clean Rooms enable cross-company data collaboration in a GDPR-compliant way

 The key to privacy-preserving PSI is encrypted in an enclave

-Using avato provides Anna and Paul with a simple and safe way of performing the private set intersection.
+Using Decentriq's Data Clean Rooms provides Mobiliar and Ringier with a simple and safe way of performing the private set intersection.
 Compared to other approaches, it does not require a trusted third party or complicated algorithms.

 The figure below illustrates the situation.
-Anna and Paul work at the two companies and are tasked with computing the size of their shared customer base in a privacy-preserving and GDPR compliant way.
-They decide to use an avato secure enclave.
-After receiving the relevant security proofs, they locally encrypt their customer databases and submit them into the secure enclave.
+The Decentriq users Mobiliar and Ringier want to compute their shared customer base in a privacy-preserving and GDPR compliant way.
+First they define the computations to be performed, and the participants along with their permissions in the Data Clean Room.
+Once the Data Clean Room is published, any connecting party receives the relevant security proofs before they establish connection.
+Then, they locally encrypt their customer databases and submit them into the secure enclave.
 Provably, this particular secure enclave is the one and only program that can ever decrypt this data.
-In the enclave, the identifiers are matched, and the number of shared customers is sent back to Anna and Paul.
+In the enclave, the identifiers are matched, and the number of shared customers in a given time-frame is sent back to both Mobiliar and Ringier.

-While postponing the technical details to the appendix section “How to provide the security guarantees”, the use of an avato secure enclave gives Anna and Paul the following security and privacy guarantees:
+While postponing the technical details to the appendix section “How to provide the security guarantees”, the use of the Decentriq Data Clean Rooms gives Mobiliar and Ringier the following security and privacy guarantees:

-- Only the particular enclave program Anna and Paul are connected to can decrypt their customer databases.
+- Only the particular enclave Mobiliar and Ringier are connected to can decrypt their customer databases.

-- Nobody can access the decrypted data, including decentriq and potential infrastructure providers running avato.
+- Nobody can access the decrypted data, including Decentriq and potential infrastructure providers such as cloud providers.

 - The secure enclave only outputs privacy-preserving aggregate statistics such as the number of shared customers.

-Using avato provides Anna and Paul with a simple and safe way of performing the private set intersection.
+Using the Decentriq Data Clean Rooms provides Mobiliar and Ringier with a simple and safe way of performing the private set intersection.
 Compared to other approaches, it does not require a trusted third party or complicated algorithms while making it possible to use more sophisticated matching algorithms (fuzzy matching) and outputting additional privacy-preserving statistics.
-Crucially, as long as the above guarantees hold and the output is non-personal data (e.g. the number of shared customers), the described use of avato is in line with GDPR.
+Crucially, as long as the above guarantees hold and the output is non-personal data (e.g. the number of shared customers), the described use of Decentriq Data Clean Rooms is in line with GDPR.
 This is discussed in detail in the following section written by Anna Maria Tonikidou and Christian Meisser from the legal services firm LEXR.

-Why using avato is in line with GDPR
+Why using the Decentriq platform is in line with GDPR

 The term 'personal data' is the entryway to the application of the GDPR.
 'Personal data' is defined in Article 4 (1) GDPR as any information relating to an identified or identifiable natural person.
 Such a person is referred to as a data subject.
 The data subjects are identifiable if they can be directly or indirectly identified.
 The definition of personal data is based on the realistic risk of identification, and the applicability of data protection rules should be based on risk of harm and likely severity.4

-avato as a host of encrypted data is not processing personal data under the definition of the GDPR. decentriq cannot access that data, and even if its servers were breached, data subjects would be at little risk from a privacy standpoint […]
+The Decentriq Data Clean Rooms as hosts of encrypted data are not processing personal data under the definition of the GDPR.
+Decentriq cannot access that data, and even if its servers were breached, data subjects would be at little risk from a privacy standpoint […]

 According to Recital 26 (5) GDPR, the principles of data protection should not apply to anonymous information, namely information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.